 Manicheism, the religion of Mani

-Manicheism is another major ancient religion which has disappeared today.
+Manicheism is another major ancient religion that has disappeared today.
 It takes its name from its prophet, Mani, who obtained under the reign of the Sassanian King Shapur I, the right to expand its religion.
 Later, under the reign of Bahram I, Manicheism became the state religion of the Sassanid Empire.
 The fundamental idea of this faith rests on the struggle between light and darkness, good and evil, and the belief that the salvation of men will be accomplished through the light of the spirit.

-Manicheism was spread through many parts of the world between the third and seventh century, especially with the development of the Silk Road, which brings Manichean ideas from China to the Roman Empire.
+Manicheism was spread through many parts of the world between the third and seventh centuries, especially with the development of the Silk Road, which brings Manichean ideas from China to the Roman Empire.
 With the arrival of Islam in Persia though, the religion slowly declines and was even repressed under the Abbasids.

 With such ancient history and a large territory, it is no wonder that Persia has welcomed many religions on its soil and seen the rise and fall of many faiths.
 Nowadays, Iran bears the testimony of this rich multicultural culture, through its numerous mosques, churches, monasteries, and fire temple.